xacrimon/atoma/README.md

 Because of this we run tests on a number of different architectures using emulation and check that the crate builds successfully on Linux, Windows and macOS.

-All testing is done on our MSRV toolchain which is Rust 1.36 `stable-2019-07-04`.
+All testing is done on our MSRV toolchain which is Rust 1.51 `stable-2021-03-25`.

 ### Test targets

-These are targets we build and test on and the OS used for it.
+These are targets we build and test on.

 #### Ubuntu 18.04